simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 The ESP32 WiFi Canary is a tightly scoped tool that does one thing: watch the 2.4 GHz environment around you and change color when something looks wrong.
 It doesn't try to be a full wireless intrusion detection system, a packet capture tool, or a forensic analyzer.
 It's a canary - a passive sensor whose job is to notice when the mine gets dangerous.

-The confidence scoring model, score decay, and three-phase baseline approach reflect careful thinking about the false-positive problem that plagues ambient security sensors.
+The **confidence scoring model**, **score decay**, and **three-phase baseline approach** reflect careful thinking about the false-positive problem that plagues ambient security sensors.
 The result is a device that can run unattended in a hotel room or conference center and reliably signal when something meaningfully unusual is happening - while staying quiet during normal network churn.

 For anyone building a portable security toolkit, working in environments with untrusted WiFi infrastructure, or looking for an ESP32 project with real practical utility, the WiFi Canary is worth an afternoon and a $15 M5Stack Atom Lite.